Diesel Builder February 2008

 “While most of you are more than familiar with the company Banks Power and the many industry-leading, power-producing products it manufactures-the Six Gun power programmer, Banks PowerPack, Banks PowerPDA, Ram-Air intake systems, Techni-Cooler intercoolers and the extremely popular Big Hoss performance bundles-what you might not know is that there is a very passionate man behind the company that bears his name.”

-What drives Banks is his tremendous appetite for the unknown, his automotive curiosity and his tremendous ambition to make things go fast—especially diesels.
+What drives Banks is his tremendous appetite for the unknown, his automotive curiosity, and his tremendous ambition to make things go fast—especially diesel.
 He enjoys trying the unusual, and what’s more, he’s been tremendously successful at it.
-Of course, trying to sit him down to talk about these things, his insight, projections and personal aspirations, is no easy task.
-It’s not only because of his busy schedule, but because he’s the type of man who would rather do than to talk about it.
-We did manage to have Banks agree to sit down during the busy SEMA show, so that we might discuss the state of the performance diesel industry, diesel racing as well as some of the cool things his company is doing to help ensure that we have a performance diesel industry in the future.
+Of course, trying to sit him down to talk about these things, his insight, projections, and personal aspirations is no easy task.
+It’s not only because of his busy schedule but because he’s the type of man who would rather do than to talk about it.
+We did manage to have Banks agree to sit down during the busy SEMA show so that we might discuss the state of the performance diesel industry, diesel racing as well as some of the cool things his company is doing to help ensure that we have a performance diesel industry in the future.

 Gale Banks has a lot to say on several topics, all of which are very important to the aftermarket diesel industry, not to mention diesel gearheads of all kinds, who will find his observations stimulating.
 However, we’ll leave that up to you, as Gale Banks discusses diesel power and the state of affairs for the diesel aftermarket, and this from the man who started it all.
 Enjoy!

 DB: With fuel prices climbing the way they are, a great deal of attention has been placed on diesel-powered vehicles—by consumers and by the EPA.
 Do you think the additional EPA attention will have an effect on the diesel performance market?